 One of the things I love about them is they can be made ahead of time, and then cooked the day of.
 This is hard to find with roll dough.
 As long as you put the dough in your fridge, it can slow rise for as much as 48 hours and still be great.

 Plus these rolls require no kneading time, leaving my hands free to get my house clean.
 It is a time consuming job to get my house holiday ready.

-Make your Thanksgiving great with SC Johnson brand products, and these dinner rolls!
+Make your Thanksgiving great with delicious dinner rolls!
 They make life easier.

 No Knead Dinner Rolls

 - 4 cups Milk

 - 1 cup Sugar